hhthhhh21/decentralized-car-insurance/README.md

 ### 4. Strict Sequential Verification & Auto-Payout

-The system enforces a rigorous on-chain workflow governed by Solidity Smart Contracts[cite: 1]:
+The system enforces a rigorous on-chain workflow governed by Solidity Smart Contracts:

-- **Multi-layered Verification:** Claims involving severe damages or human injuries are automatically routed to the Police role[cite: 1].
-The Evaluator cannot proceed until the Police digitally verify the incident and append a legal evidence hash on-chain[cite: 1].
+- **Multi-layered Verification:** Claims involving severe damages or human injuries are automatically routed to the Police role.
+The Evaluator cannot proceed until the Police digitally verify the incident and append a legal evidence hash on-chain.
-- **Oracle Integration & Auto-Payout:** Upon final approval, the smart contract utilizes **Pyth Network Oracle** to fetch real-time USD/VND exchange rates[cite: 1].
-It automatically calculates the indemnity and executes the payout directly to the user's wallet in USDC[cite: 1].
+- **Oracle Integration & Auto-Payout:** Upon final approval, the smart contract utilizes **Pyth Network Oracle** to fetch real-time USD/VND exchange rates.
+It automatically calculates the indemnity and executes the payout directly to the user's wallet in USDC.
-- **Transparency Ledger:** Every status change, verification step, and financial transaction is permanently logged on the Sepolia Testnet, creating an immutable audit trail[cite: 1].
+- **Transparency Ledger:** Every status change, verification step, and financial transaction is permanently logged on the Sepolia Testnet, creating an immutable audit trail.

 Example: